orenbenkiki/dynamake/README.rst

 .. note::

-    The DynaMake python code itself is *not* parallel.
-It always runs on a single process.
+    **The DynaMake python code itself is not parallel.**

+    DynaMake always runs on a single process.
 Parallelism is the result of DynaMake executing an external action, and instead of waiting for it to complete, switching over to a different step and processing it until it also executes an external action, and so on.
 Thus actions may execute in parallel, while the Python code is still doing only one thing at a time.
 This greatly simplifies reasoning about the code.
 Specifically, if a piece of code contains no ``await`` calls, then it is guaranteed to "atomically" execute to completion, so there is no need for a lock or a mutex to synchronize between the steps, even when they share some data.

 Build Configuration
 ...................